 To be of any use as evidence, your dash cam images will need to be reliable and clear.

 There are free smartphone apps that can act as a dash cam too.
 Insurers should accept smartphone footage as evidence after an incident, but they don’t typically accept these apps for dash cam discounts on policies.

-Of course, dash cams work both ways - if an accident was your fault, this would be revealed by the camera footage.
+Of course, dash cams work both ways - if an accident was your fault, this would also be revealed by the camera footage.

 It’s also just one factor insurers use to assess your risk and set your premium.
 Some may even see the camera itself as a risk, as it could attract thieves.

-When you get car insurance quotes with us, we don’t ask whether you have a dash cam, but even if you do use one, it’s a good idea to compare prices and find the best deal for your circumstances.
+When you get car insurance quotes with us, we don’t ask whether you have a dash cam.
+But even if you do use one, it’s a good idea to compare prices and find the best deal for your circumstances.